Private-to-private information sharing : FINTRAC's compliance guidance

 Collection and use of personal information

-A reporting entity may collect or use the personal information of an individual without their knowledge or consent if all these conditions apply:
+A reporting entity may collect or use the personal information of an individual without their knowledge or consent if all the following conditions apply:

 - the information was disclosed to the reporting entity under the above conditions